Copper Halfpenny token, minted by W.J. Taylor of London, circa 1860. Issued by O.H. Hedberg, owner of Oil & Colour Stores, in Hobart, Tasmania.

 Hedberg's main issue was quite standard, being a penny and a halfpenny.
 However it is confused by the existence of a large number of patterns, mules and late strikes.
 The regular series of issued tokens had no pictorial element.
 A second group of penny token patterns offered a variety of forms of the seated Australia while the third group, provide a variety of mules in both penny and halfpenny denominations and should be considered late strikes.

 A round copper token (28 mm diameter) featuring the name address and business of the issuers O.H.
 Hedberg, Swedish House Argyle St. Hobart Ton (sic) oil & color stores.
 The denomination is given on the reverse in two lines, half penny.
+This token has been cleaned and varnished.

 Across centre in two lines, O.H. / HEDBERG around, ARGYLE ST. HOBART TON * OIL & COLOR STORES *